bitcoin-sv/minerid-reference/README.md

 ### 3. `GET /opreturn/:alias/:blockHeight([0-9]+)/:dataRefsTxId`

 `alias`: MinerId alias
-`blockHeight`: block height which miner-info document is created for/at `dataRefsTxId`: a new dataRefs transaction id to which the current miner-info document refers to.
-The dataRefs transaction will be contained in the same block as the current miner-info document
+`blockHeight`: block height which miner-info document is created for/at `dataRefsTxId`: dataRefs transaction id to which the current miner-info document refers to.
+The dataRefs transaction must be contained in the same block as the current miner-info document

-**returns** Miner-info output (locking) script hex string for an `alias` MinerId at height `blockHeight` referencing `dataRefsTxId` transaction
+**returns** Miner-info output _(locking)_ script hex string for an `alias` MinerId at height `blockHeight` referencing `dataRefsTxId` transaction

 #### Example